There’s no way that ordinary mortals can compete with this stuff. And I am – if nothing else – an extraordinarily

 But even in the face of this cold reality… I am also a writer.
 I can’t help it.
 I write all the time.

 - Exhibit A: I kept a daily diary about my family life from the day my first daughter was born.
 She's 28 now (and, in full disclosure, I've lapsed in recent years as I've become more active on social media).

 - Exhibit B: Cleaning out the garage, I stumbled upon journals that I had filled with words years before she was born — and that I had forgotten about.

 - Exhibit C: College friends can tell you horror stories about my single-spaced, multi-page typewritten letters that I used to produce – and sometimes mail, sometimes not – in the dark time before everyone used computers.

 - Exhibit D: "My Life of Crime," a novel I wrote more than 20 years ago.
 (Where, as in "Home Alone," the lack of cell phones plays a crucial part in what passes for a plot.)

-I revised “My Life of Crime” for my second daughter for her 18th birthday more than five years ago.
+I revised “My Life of Crime” for my younger daughter for her 18th birthday more than seven years ago.
 It still has mighty literary pretensions.
 Note how (with a nod to Jerry Maguire) even the cover resembles the Bantam edition of “The Catcher in the Rye” – except in reverse and as if on a legal pad.
 But I have no illusions about the book’s sales potential.
 It's guaranteed never to have gone in or out of style; it’s just something I did for love.

 If anyone reading this wants a copy – and I’m assuming that only a friend would venture onto this page and read this far – please email me at firstname.lastname@example.org.
 I’ll send you a version in the format of your choice.